 The Manual includes documents and information created by the author and others.
 In cases where the source of specific information is known, the source has been cited.
 The author acknowledges the contributions of sources and authors whose thoughts and ideas have been incorporated into general knowledge and are no longer readily identified or cited.

-The Manual is intended to be a companion publication to Reflections of a Police Psychologist.
+The Manual is intended as a companion publication to Reflections of a Police Psychologist ( $2^{nd}$ ed) and Contemporary Issues in Police Psychology.

 Suggestion for Printing the E-version of the Manual